Bobby Joe Long

-Robert Joseph "Bobby Joe" Long (October 14, 1953 – May 23, 2019) was an American serial killer and rapist who was executed by the state of Florida for the murder of Michelle Denise Simms.
-Long abducted, sexually assaulted, and murdered at least ten women in the Tampa Bay area in Florida during an eight-month period in 1984.
-He released 17-year-old Lisa McVey after 26 hours.
-McVey provided critical information to the police that enabled them to arrest Long.
-Long was also a serial rapist.

-Long was sentenced to death for two of the ten murders he was suspected of committing.
+Bobby Joe Long (October 14, 1953 – May 23, 2019) was an American serial killer and rapist.
+During an eight-month period in 1984 Long abducted, sexually assaulted, and murdered at least ten women in the Tampa Bay area in Florida.
+At trial Long was sentenced to death for one of the murders and life for seven others.
+He was sentenced to death in 1986 by the state of Florida for the murder of Michelle Denise Simms.
 He was executed by lethal injection on May 23, 2019.

 Early life

-Robert Joseph Long was born on October 14, 1953 in Kenova, West Virginia, to Joe and Louetta Long.
+Bobby Joe Long was born on October 14, 1953, in Kenova, West Virginia, to Joe and Louetta Long.
 Long was born with an extra X chromosome, also known as 47,XXY, a specific variant of Klinefelter syndrome.
-This condition results in excessive estrogen production yielding some female traits such as breast development.
+This condition results in excessive estrogen production, resulting in development of female traits such as breasts.
 Long was teased as a child for his large breasts and underwent breast reduction surgery in adolescence.
-He had also suffered multiple head injuries as a child resulting from diverse accidents.
+He sustained multiple head injuries in various childhood accidents.

-Long had a dysfunctional relationship with his mother; he slept in her bed until he was a teenager and reportedly resented her multiple short-term boyfriends she brought with her when returning home late at night from her job.
-Long married his high school girlfriend in 1974, with whom he had two children before she filed for divorce in 1980.
+Long had a dysfunctional relationship with his mother, sleeping in her bed until he was a teenager, and reportedly resented the multiple short-term boyfriends she brought with her when returning home late at night from her job.
+Long married his high-school girlfriend in 1974, with whom he had two children before she filed for divorce in 1980, citing domestic and sexual abuse.